artemave/REST-assured/README.markdown

 RestAssured::Client.config.server_address = 'http://localhost:4578' # or wherever your rest-assured is
 ```

-You can then create doubles in your tests
+You can then create doubles in your tests:

 ```ruby
 RestAssured::Double.create(fullpath: '/products', content: 'this is content')
 ```

-Or, in case you need verifications, create double in a Given part
+Now GET 'http://localhost:4578/products' will be returning 'this is content'.

+You can also verify what requests happen on a double.
+Say this is a Given part of a test:

 ```ruby
 @double = RestAssured::Double.create(fullpath: '/products', verb: 'POST')
 ```

-And verify requests happened on that double in a Then part
+Then let us assume that 'http://localhost:4578/products' got POSTed as a result of some actions in When part.
+Now we can examine requests happened on that double in Then part:

 ```ruby
 @double.wait_for_requests(1, :timeout => 10) # default timeout 5 seconds